atkm/hugo-site/content/posts/taxi-demand-prediction.md

 ## Conclusion and Future Work

 The best model is the baseline model which recorded 0.031 as its scaled RMSE.
+Training a random forest model takes hundreds of times as long as the baseline model.
 The average max(counts) in an hour is about 1200, so this RMSE value corresponds to a standard error of 1200 * 0.031 = 37.2 (counts) per cell per hour.

 To build on the baseline model:

 - Keep searching for factors that explains the variance in counts for each (location, hour, weekday) tuple.
+- Make the `predict` function faster.
+    In the current implementation, it looks for a (location, hour, weekday) key in a multi-index DataFrame.
+    Is it the case that this implementation is effectively equivalent to a hash table lookup?
+    Otherwise, re-implement the function using a hash map.
 - kNN to smooth out predictions.
 What is an appropriate metric for the space of (location, hour, weekday) tuple?
 - Interactions of variables.

 To build on the random forest model:

 - Try modeling the location and/or datetime variables as categoricals.
+- Interactions of variables.